Yuxin-Tao/yuxin-tao.github.io/_pages/awards.md

 - Academic Excellence Scholarship, Tsinghua University. _October 2016_

-- National First Prize in the National Olympiad in Informatics in Provinces (NOIP). _2012_ <br>
+- National First Prize in the National Olympiad in Informatics in Provinces (NOIP), China. _2012_ <br>
 (High school programming competitions in C++, C, or Pascal.)

-- Provincial First Prize in the Chinese Mathematical Olympiad in Senior. _2013 & 2014_
+- Provincial First Prize in the Chinese Mathematical Olympiad in Senior, China. _2013 & 2014_

-- Provincial First Prize in the Chinese Physics Olympiad. _2014_
+- Provincial First Prize in the Chinese Physics Olympiad, China. _2014_